 New Connections and the Certification Process

-Every time an Electrical Contractor completes a new electrical installation, extension, or modification to an existing installation he/she is obliged to test and certify that the installation complies with current standards.
-These standards are set by the Electro Technical Council of Ireland (ETCI).
+Every time a Registered Electrical Contractor completes a new electrical installation, extension, or modification to an existing installation he/she is obliged to test and certify that the installation complies with current standards.

 A validated Electrical Completion Certificate, where applicable, must be sent to ESB Networks by the electrical contractor's regulatory body before any connection work can commence.

 Every customer should receive a copy of an Electrical Completion Certificate whenever electrical work is completed.
 Make sure you keep your copy of the certificate.
 This requirement helps to ensure your safety.

 Typical situations where a completion certificate is required are:

 - Building a new dwelling or premises

 - Building an extension to an existing dwelling or premises

 - Altering the internal electrical wiring in any existing dwelling or premises

 - Reconnecting a dwelling or premises that has been disconnected for more than six months